nobodyishappy/tp/docs/UserGuide.md

 Format: `delete PERSON_INDEX [MORE_PERSON_INDICES]`

 * Duplicate indices will be removed, e.g. `delete 1 1` is the same as `delete 1`.
-* The order of the indices do not matter, e.g. `delete 1 2` is the same as `delete 2 1`.
+* The order of the indices does not matter, e.g. `delete 1 2` is the same as `delete 2 1`.
 * The indices refer to the index numbers shown in the displayed person list.
 * The indices **must be positive integers** 1, 2, 3, ...
 * If at least one of the indices are invalid, the command fails, e.g. `list` followed by `delete 1 2` fails if there is only one person in the address book.